A Guide to Software Development: Definition, Types, Processes, and Methodologies

 Rapid Application Development (RAD) is a four-step SDLC paradigm that includes obtaining project requirements, prototyping, testing, and feedback implementation.
 It focuses on providing high-quality software at a cheap cost of entry.
 Low investment costs derive from the capacity to respond in a continually changing market.

 Unlike linear approaches, the RAD paradigm enables software engineers to swiftly adapt to project needs by focusing on prototyping with current requirements and testing them with real consumers.
-Customer input then determines whether the product should go to the production stage or whether it has to be redesigned in terms of features.
+Customer input determines whether the product should proceed to the production stage or if it needs to get a second design in terms of features.

-When there are a sufficient number of designers on the team to engage in modeling, RAD should be used.
-It should also be evaluated whether a sufficient budget for tool purchases is available.
+When the team has enough designers to engage in modeling, they should use RAD.
+Additionally, there shopuld be an evaluation whether there is a sufficient budget for tool purchases.
 The distinction between agile and RAD models is that agile focuses on incremental development and delivery, whereas a RAD model’s primary strategy is to code normally at first and then enhance it over time.

 Feature Driven Development (FDD) is an agile methodology that organizes software development around achieving progress on features, as the name indicates.
 However, features in the FDD context are not necessarily product features in the traditional sense.
 It connects the dots between classic waterfall methodologies and agile processes like behavior-driven development, extreme programming, and scrum.
 FDD is a development method that is client-centric, architecture-centric, and pragmatic.